UnaCloud/UnaCloud2/README.md

 ```
 vagrant up
 ```
-* Can access to virtual machine using command:
+* Can access to virtual the machine using command:
 ```
 vagrant ssh
 ```
 * Vagrant will configure machine with:
 	* Java 8
 	* Apache Tomcat 8
-	* UnaCloud Server components
+	* UnaCloud the Server components
 	* MySQL Database
 	* RabbitMQ
 * Access in your browser to url http://IP_FOR_UNACLOUD:8080/UnaCloud